CDLUC3/dmsp_backend_prototype/README.md

 A longer lived (24 hour) refresh token `dmspr` is also generated.
 The refresh token can be used to refresh an expired access token.
 Doing so generates completely new access AND refresh tokens.

+When the user signs out, their access token is added to the Redis cache black list to ensure that it cannot be used afterward.

 #### signupController
 The signup controller responds to `POST` requests to `/apollo-signup`.
 It will validate the posted user data in the body of the request and attempt to create a new User record in the database.
 ```mermaid